Shopware HTTP Cache with Varnish XKey

 hosts:

-# The names for app slave servers start with 2, as no. 1 is the app master server
+# The names for App-Slave servers start at 2, since No. 1 is the App-Master server

-The Varnish configuration can be edited and rolled out directly via the configuration module in the Customer Center.
-Navigate to Server โ†’ Server X โ†’ Configuration files โ†’ Varnish, to customize the Varnish configuration.
+The Varnish configuration can be edited and deployed directly via the configuration module in the Customer Center.
+Navigate to Server → Server X → Configuration Files → Varnish, to customize the Varnish configuration.

-Please note that saving the changes to the Varnish configuration immediately triggers a config test with a subsequent reload of the Varnish instance.
-If you configure Varnish-Cache initially, we recommend a test instance to evaluate the correct configuration.
+Please note that saving changes to the Varnish configuration immediately triggers a configuration test followed by a reload of the Varnish instance.
+If you are configuring the Varnish cache for the first time, we recommend using a test instance to verify that the configuration is correct.

 Shopware 6 Varnish XKey VCL

-We provide you with the Shopware 6 Varnish XKey VCL and are happy to support you with any questions regarding integration.
-Please note that it is your responsibility to ensure that the Varnish cache functions correctly in your environment.
-If plugins are used that do not fully map the HTTP cache behavior of Shopware 6, this can lead to unexpected behavior of the cache.
-We therefore recommend that you first check the Varnish cache in a test instance or ideally in a staging cluster in order to detect possible conflicts at an early stage.
+We provide the Shopware 6 Varnish XKey VCL and are happy to assist you with any questions regarding integration.
+Please note that ensuring the proper functioning of the Varnish cache in your environment is your responsibility.
+If you use plugins that do not fully reflect the HTTPcache behavior of Shopware 6, this may lead to unexpected cache behavior.
+We therefore recommend testing the Varnish cache first in a test instance or, ideally, in a staging cluster to identify potential conflicts early on.

-The latest Shopware 6 Varnish VCL can be obtained directly from GitHub:
+The latest Shopware 6 Varnish VCL can be downloaded directly from GitHub:

 vcl 4.1;